JR Motorsports: Car No. 1 history

 Sam Mayer was announced the new full-time driver of the No. 1 on January 4, 2022.
-He started the season with a 30th place finish at Daytona and scored four top-five finishes in the first 10 races.
+He started the season with a 30th-place finish at Daytona and scored four top-five finishes in the first 10 races.
 On May 3, crew chief Taylor Moyer was suspended for four races due to a tire and wheel loss at Dover.
 Andrew Overstreet was announced as the crew chief of the No. 1 for Darlington.

 On August 9, 2022, it was announced that Mayer would return for the 2023 season.
+He started the 2023 season with a 27th place finish at Daytona.
+Mayer scored his first career win at Road America.
+He followed it up with his second win at Watkins Glen.
+During the playoffs, Mayer won at the Charlotte Roval and at Homestead to make the Championship 4.
+Mayer finished fifth at Phoenix and third in the points standings.

+Mayer started the 2024 season with a 36th place DNF at Daytona.
+At Texas, he beat Ryan Sieg by 0.002 seconds to win the race and a Dash 4 Cash bonus of US$100,000.
+He scored his second win of the season at Iowa.
+Mayer announced his departure to Haas Factory Team for the 2025 season on August 17, 2024.
+During the playoffs, he was disqualified at Talladega after his car failed the post-race ride height requirement.
+A week later, Mayer won at the Charlotte Roval.